JulianNicholls/Countdown/readme.md

 ## Bonuses

-It only occurred to me while I was watching my first Countdown after I developed this, that it works just as well for:
+It works just as well for:

 - The teatime teasers at the end of each segment.
 - The final conundrum round.